microsoft/r-server-loan-credit-risk/Powershell_Instructions.md

     git clone {{ site.code_url }} {{ site.folder_name }}
     ```

-4. Now CD to the **{{ site.folder_name }}/SQLR** directory and run one of the two following commands, inserting your server name (or "." if you are on the same machine as the SQL server), database name, username, and password.
+4. CD to the **{{ site.folder_name }}/SQLR** directory.

+5. You are now ready to run the PowerShell script.
+Use one of the two following commands, inserting your server name, database name, username, and password.

      * Run with no prompts: